 One of the most common AR-15 upgrades, modifying the grip of your rifle will play a huge role when it comes to ensuring an optimal shooting experience.
-As you begin your search for a replacement AR-15 grip, you’ll have to ask yourself whether you’re more comfortable with a smoother or more rigid piece of hardware.
-You’ll also have to choose the material — such as polymer or rubber, with or without fiberglass reinforcement — that works best for your shooting style.
-And you can’t forget to pick the right color, too.
+As you begin your search for a replacement AR-15 grip, ask yourself whether you're more comfortable with a smoother or more rigid piece of hardware.
+You'll also have to choose the material — such as polymer or rubber, with or without fiberglass reinforcement — that works best for your shooting style.
+Remember to pick the right color, too.
 The overall appearance of your AR-15 counts.

-Those aren’t your only choices.
+Those aren't your only choices.
 Choosing a grip that increases your comfort level and ergonomics can make you more relaxed and reduce tension.
-Finger grooves, contours and palm swells make your gun fit correctly into your hand and fingers — you can decide based on your hand size to make sure your grip works just as well as the rest of the specifications of the piece.
-Like anything else on your gun, you’ll probably also want to pay attention to the weight of your grip to make sure your AR-15 doesn’t feel too light or too heavy in the field.
+Finger grooves, contours and palm swells make your gun fit correctly into your hand and fingers — decide based on your hand size to make sure your grip works just as well as the rest of the specifications of the piece.
+Like anything else on your gun, you’ll also want to pay attention to your grip's weight to make sure your AR-15 doesn't feel too light or too heavy in the field.

 You can choose from custom grip models in a variety of types, like angled and vertical foregrips, pistol grips, handstops and magazine well grips.
 A new grip offers several benefits.
 Some models work to absorb recoil, resulting in less muzzle climb.
 This allows you higher successive shot accuracy with tight shot grouping so you can reengage your target after each shot without losing valuable time.